The 20th Century

 enabled also the minorities to develop and to rediscover their cultural

 identity.
-In 1990, the Slovene
+In 1990, the Slovene association dealing with Szentgotthárd,

-association dealing with Szentgotthárd, which has been publishing the
+which has been publishing the small newspaper “Porabje” in Slovene

-was founded in Felsőszölnök.
-In
+every two weeks since 1991, was founded in Felsőszölnök.

-utrinki/Slovene Mosaics” for the Slovene population group in Hungary for 25
+“Slovenski utrinki/Slovene Mosaics” for the Slovene population

-minutes every two weeks since 1992.
+for 25 minutes every two weeks since 1992.
 The rich tradition of the Hungarian

-Slovenes is being looked after by a culture group that is integrated in the
+Slovenes is being looked after by a culture group that is integrated in the association

-Parliament introduced a law for the minorities and ethnic groups living in Hungary, which
+1993, the Hungarian Parliament introduced a law for the minorities and ethnic

-which acted for the interests of the Slovene population group, were created in
+law, self-administrations, which acted for the interests of the Slovene

-the elections of 1994/95 within six of seven Slovene-speaking settlements.
-Furthermore,
+population group, were created in the elections of 1994/95 within six of seven

-due to the election results of 1998, the Hungarian Slovenes could establish
+Slovene-speaking settlements.
+Furthermore, due to the election results of 1998,

-another three self-administrations in Szombathely,
+the Hungarian Slovenes could establish another three self-administrations in Szombathely, Mosonmagyaróvár and in Budapest.
+The

-The headquarters of the self-administration of all the Slovenes living in Hungary are
+headquarters of the self-administration of all the Slovenes living in Hungary are

 situated in Felsőszölnök.
 Such